67th Annual Douglas County Veterans Day Parade Friday - NewsBreak

 ROSEBURG, Ore. — The long-awaited In-N-Out location in Roseburg celebrated its grand opening Thursday.
 First in line were a father and son who drove 13 hours from Salem, Utah for the occasion.
 The pair say Roseburg is their hometown and they know some of the people who will be working at the store.

-Just over half of voters in Lakeside have said yes to a ballot measure allowing access to the city's ATV route via city streets.
+LAKESIDE, Ore — Just over half of voters in Lakeside have said yes to a ballot measure allowing access to the city's ATV route via city streets.
 Before this general election, ATV's would have to be transported to the route, often on trailers, to gain access.
-The measure allows both residents and visitors...
+The measure allows...

 nbc16.com